imdibr/btit_resources/README.md

 This repository provides a curated collection of resources for coding enthusiasts, featuring links to **important LeetCode and coding questions** to help you excel in competitive programming, interviews, and problem-solving.

-## 🧠 Introduction

-Coding can be daunting, but the right resources make all the difference.
-This repository contains:
-- Frequently asked coding problems from platforms like **LeetCode**, **HackerRank**, and **GeeksforGeeks**.
-- Categorised question sets for targeted preparation.
-- Problem-solving tips and tricks for each topic.

 ## 📖 How to Use

 1. Browse through the categories listed in [Coding Topics and Resources](#coding-topics-and-resources).